 On the other hand, if you’re reading a newspaper or magazine, it would be surprising if you encounter perfect tense (unless you’re reading a quote of someone speaking).
 It’s not wrong to use the imperfect tense when speaking and some people enjoy it, but if you decide to use it in a casual situation, be prepared to have others think you’re a bit on the formal side.

-Make sure you actually use what you learn in class, too.
 There’s no better way to build confidence learning a new language than actively conversing in it, which comes with an added bonus of meeting new people.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.